FAQ: Low-carb & keto

 For some people it is very easy to drop a significant amount of weight on low carb.
 Normally weight loss stabilizes within the normal weight range, as long as you eat when hungry and don’t starve yourself.

-However, if you’re concerned that you’re losing too much weight, then you have several options:
+However, if you’re concerned that you’re losing too much weight, then you have a few options:

 - Eat often, at least three times per day, including plenty of protein, and lift weights to put on muscle.

-Should you want to, is it possible to gain weight on low carb?
+Should I want to, is it possible to gain weight on low carb?

-It’s very hard to gain fat mass.
+It’s hard for most people to gain fat mass on low carb.
 But it’s clearly possible to add lean mass, like muscle.
 Check out our guide here:

-Is a low-carb diet good for people with diabetes type 2?
+Is a low-carb diet good for people with type 2 diabetes?

 Yes.
-In diabetes type 2, the body has a hard time to handling all the sugar in the body.
-The body produces a lot of the hormone insulin, to take control high levels of sugar in the blood by depositing the sugar in the cells.
-More and more insulin can be required for this, in a vicious cycle resulting in insulin resistance and consequences of high insulin (including weight gain).
+People with type 2 diabetes have a hard time regulating sugar in the body.
+The pancreas produces a lot of the hormone insulin in order to move sugar out of the blood and into the body’s cells.
+More and more insulin may be required for this, leading to a vicious cycle resulting in insulin resistance and consequences of high insulin (including weight gain).

 Note though – this is very important – that if you are taking medications, especially insulin, you need to monitor your blood sugar levels closely when starting a low-carb diet, and adapt (lower) doses as appropriate to avoid low blood sugar.
-You should of course consult with your doctor, ideally he or she has knowledge about how to reduce medications on a low-carb diet.
+You should of course consult with your doctor, as ideally he or she has knowledge about how to reduce medications on a low-carb diet.
 Read more about starting keto or low carb with diabetes medications.

 Should I be worried about low blood sugar on low carb or while intermittent fasting?

-If you’re on medication, like insulin or certain diabetes medications, low blood sugar is a sign that you may have to reduce doses (especially if you get any symptoms).
+If you’re on medication, like insulin or certain diabetes medications, low blood sugar is a sign that you may have to reduce your dosage (especially if you get any symptoms).
 Learn more: Starting keto or low carb with diabetes medications

 High blood sugar in the morning – why?

-Elevated blood sugars more or less exclusively in the morning is a common concern.
-This is known as “the Dawn Phenomenon” and occurs due to hormonal effects in the morning.
-It may actually be even more pronounced on a low-carb diet, compared to other diets.
+Elevated morning blood sugar is a common concern.
+This is known as “the Dawn Phenomenon” and occurs due to hormonal effects in the early morning hours.
+It may possibly be even more pronounced on a low-carb diet, compared to other diets.

-This is normally a natural phenomenon, caused by a morning elevation of cortisol and other hormones that cause the liver to release glucose, thus raising blood sugar levels.
+This is normally a natural phenomenon, caused by a morning rise in cortisol and other hormones that cause the liver to release glucose, thus raising blood sugar levels.
 This can be thought of as a way for the body to prepare you for getting active again, after sleeping.

 Can I eat XYZ?

-There are a few foods that don’t contain too much carbohydrate, but which might not be optimal for health, craving and weight loss reasons.
+There are a few foods that don’t contain too much carbohydrate, but which might not be optimal for health, cravings, and weight loss reasons.
 These include:

-- Dairy products such as milk, yoghurt and cheese.
-Fattier ones such as butter and heavy cream are better.
+- Dairy products such as milk and yoghurt.
 Learn more

-- Sweeteners such as aspartame, sucralose, acesulfam-K and stevia.
-Tend to keep one’s sweet tooth alive, possibly causing cravings and overeating.
-In some cases they also contain quite a lot of carbs.
+- Artificial sweeteners such as aspartame, sucralose, and acesulfame-K may keep one’s sweet tooth alive, possibly causing cravings and overeating.
+In some cases products that contain these sweeteners also have quite a lot of carbs.
 Learn more

 - Alcoholic beverages that contain quite a lot of carbs.
 The best options are low-carb wine and pure spirits.
 Low-carb alcohol guide

 - Fruit.
-This is candy from nature, that contains a lot of sugar.
+This is candy from nature, and in most cases contains a lot of sugar.
 Low-carb fruits guide

 - Low-carb cookies/bread/pasta.
 This is not a good idea, given that the vast majority of these low-carb “carb substitutes” are packed with carbs.
 Examples: